 The school office is open from 7:15 a.m. - 3:45 p.m. every day that school is in session.
 Hours may vary during the half days, holidays, breaks, and will be closed during parts of the summer.
 The school phone number is (480) 776-1970.
 Messages may be left on voice mail any time the phone is busy.
-Messages left after hours will be returned within 24 hours.
-Also, parents/guardians may contact the administration via email (please see the Faculty Directory on the website).
+Messages left after hours will be returned within one business day.
+Also, parents/guardians may contact the administration via e-mail (please see the Faculty Directory on the website).